tgirke/GEN242/content/en/tutorials/rbasics/Rbasics.md

 ### Sorting Objects

-The function `sort` returns a vector in ascending or descending order
+The function `sort` returns a vector in ascending or descending order.

 ``` r
 sort(10:1)